AdobeAtAdobe/kirby_docs/acpdr/api-specification/markdown/narrative/tutorials/creating_a_connector_tutorial/ACP_dynamic_connector_tutorial.md

   4. In the *Personal Information*, select *Reset My Security Token*.
      You will receive a new security token via email.

-With authorization to make API calls from the Adobe I/O Gateway and your Dynamics credentials, your next step is to generate a dataset from Dynamics objects.
+With authorization to make API calls from the Adobe I/O Gateway and your Microsoft Dynamics credentials, your next step is to generate a dataset from the Microsoft Dynamics objects.

-## Setting up the MS Dynamics Connector
+## Setting up the Microsoft Dynamics Connector
-Follow these steps to create a dataset from MS Dynamics and trigger a daily ingestion.
+Follow these steps to create a dataset from Microsoft Dynamics and trigger a daily ingestion.

 #### 1. Create a Catalog Account entity

-As a first step, you need to create a Catalog account entity corresponding to your Dynamics CRM credentials.
-This request requires your MS Dynamics user name, password, and security token.
+As a first step, you need to create a Catalog account entity corresponding to your Microsoft Dynamics CRM credentials.
+This request requires your Microsoft Dynamics user name, password, and security token.
 The response to this request includes the *Account ID*.

 ##### Request